weefbellington/screenplay/README.md

 #####What's the catch?

 The downside of View-based development is that there's a lot of things you no longer get for "free".
 The backstack is one thing that you leave behind.
-Other parts that you need to manage yourself include: attaching and detaching views from their container, animating transitions between Views, and attaching behavior to each screen view.
+Other parts that you need to manage yourself include attaching and detaching views from their container and animating transitions between Views.
+There's a surprisingly large amount of bookkeeping associated with these tasks.

 #####Hasn't somebody already figured out this stuff?

 Libraries like [Flow](https://github.com/square/flow) have been created to address the problem of the missing backstack.
-Screenplay is designed to handle the rest of in the equation.
+Screenplay is designed to handle the rest of the equation.

-#####So what does it do?
+#####What's the rest of the equation?

 I'm glad you asked!
 The Screenplay manages a number of things for you: